pl-robotdecision/tutorials-active-inference/README.md

-# tutorials-active-inference
-## Free Energy Principle and Active Inference tutorials for newbies
+# Free Energy Principle and Active Inference tutorials for newbies

 Author: **Pablo Lanillos** Assistant Professor Cognitive AI.
 Donders Institute for Brain, Cognition and Behaviour.
 The Netherlands.

 This set of exercises were created and adapted for the Active Self Summer school and the NeurIPS course at the department of Artificial Intelligence, Radboud University.